in house dollar bill thumbnail

 NotesSyndication credits: "Copyright Brooklyn Daily Eagle.
 Distributed by Watkins Syndicate, Inc."

-Text StoryThe Tragic Note (2 pages)
+Text StoryThe Tragic Note / Aman the Amazing-Man (2 pages)

 SynopsisIn order to explain why he refuses to perform a certain piece of music, Aman tells of his musical testing during his time in Tibet.